splunk/splunk-sdk-ruby/README.md

 #### Running the Unit Tests

+We are adding more unit tests all the time.
+For now, run what we have.

 1. Make sure that the password for Splunk user <b>admin</b> is <b>"password"</b>.
 The unit tests are hard-coded to that user/psw pair.
 Make sure to put this back the way you had it when you are done running the unit tests.